KurtSchwimmbacher/DV200T2IndAssessment/README.md

 ## Credits

-This project was developed by [Your Name] as an assignment for [Course/Institution Name].
+This project was developed by Kurt Schwimmbacher as an assignment for Open Window DV200.

 ## License